November in world evangelism outreach: It happened today!

-- November 23, 615 -- Irish scholar and missionary Columbanus dies in Bobbio, Italy.
+- November 23, 615 -- Irish scholar and missionary Columbanus died in Bobbio, Italy.
 One of

 the greatest missionaries of the Middle Ages, he established monasteries in Anegray, Luxeuil,

-- November 24, 1965 -- A Lutheran Social Service Center in Taipei, Taiwan, is officially
+- November 24, 1965 -- A Lutheran Social Service Center in Taipei, Taiwan, was officially

 - November 25, 1742 -- The New York correspondents of the Society in Scotland for

 Propagating Christian Knowledge approved David Brainerd as a missionary.
 By April, Brainerd

 was working among Native American Indians at Kaunaumeek, about 18 miles southeast of

 - November 26, 1705 -- The Lutheran Mission to East India was founded through the

 persuasive efforts of a preacher in King Friedrich IV's court in Copenhagen